archegos-labs/platform/README.md

         http://127.0.0.1:8888/lab?token=161c548d8a560266b0e76323276322a1f3ecaf8da32d1de2
 ```

-3. Open the notebook at `work/training-operator/pytorchjobs/python-sdk-distributed-training.ipynb` and follow the instructions.
+3. Open the notebook at `work/trainer/pytorch/fashion-mnist-trainjob.ipynb` and follow the instructions.

 That's it!
-You've run your first distributed training job using the Kubeflow Training Operator.
+You've run your first distributed training job using Kubeflow Trainer.

 #### Example 2: Fine-Tune an LLM